-Contrary to popular belief, 88% of my flights (those taken for pleasure) within and from the Philippines (round trip, of course) were secured at low prices through luck and patience during seat sales.
+Contrary to popular belief, 88% of my round trip flights (those taken for pleasure) within and from the Philippines as of this writing were secured at low prices through luck and patience during seat sales.
 I’d say that I’ve actually become dexterous at hunting them down.
 In this post I’ll be putting Cebu Pacific Air into the context but generally it should be the same for other airlines out there particularly those in the Philippines.

 Believe that seat sales are real in the same way that you believe in yourself.
 Hah!
 Cheeky, huh?
 Many people, after hearing that flights are on sale but didn’t see them discounted for the dates they searched, easily give up.
 Well, I used to be the same.
 Until I finally saw with my very own guiltless eyes a flight with ₱1 as the price.

 I could no longer retrieve the details but my earliest memory of a discounted airfare that I bought myself was in 2012 when I flew to Iloilo and spent a long weekend at Kenyama Beach Resort with college buddies.
 I’ll be showing real-life examples latur so chill out for now.

 The quickest way for you to be in the know is to follow the airline’s social media accounts.
 In my case, it has always been Twir.
 The platform has a feature which notifies you when a particular user

 is being a twit tweets.
 Seat sales are, if not always, announced either during midday or midnight.
 If there’s a holiday, you can expect that there’s gonna be one on that day.
 This has been observed for the longest time and has become common knowledge.